 The Jets have gotten good long-term value from the 2013 NHL Entry Draft, in which they made a whopping 10 selections.

-The Jets also snagged a pair from U.S. colleges; intelligent forward Andrew Copp at 104th-overall and defender Tucker Poolman at 127th.
-Copp proved himself a play-driving centre last season, and Poolman had an excellent (but injury-plagued) 2018-19 campaign for the Moose and should get a long look for full-time NHL work come fall.
+The Jets also snagged a pair from U.S. colleges; intelligent forward Andrew Copp at 104th-overall and defender Tucker Poolman at 127th. by 2018-19, Copp proved himself a play-driving centre and is a key contributor at both even strength — where he showed more offensive flash in 2020-21 — and on the penalty kill.

-Eric Comrie, similarly, was once considered the netminder of the future, but like Petan, has been supplanted by others; first by Connor Hellebuyck, and, more recently, by Laurent Brossoit.
-Now nearly 24 with just five NHL games under his belt, it’s tough to see any future for Comrie in Winnipeg.
+Eric Comrie, similarly, was once considered the netminder of the future, but like Petan, was been vaulted by others; first by Connor Hellebuyck, and then, by Laurent Brossoit.
+Now in his mid-20s with just nine NHL games under his belt, it’s tough to see Comrie as anything more than a reliable AHL goaltender.

 Overall, however, the 2013 draft was pretty good for the Jets; everyone but Marcus Karlstrom at least played in the organization.

 Less than a month after True North Sports & Entertainment officially announced they’d purchased the Thrashers, the newly-minted GM went off the board — on the advice of late Jets’ superstar and former Barrie Colts’ head coach Dale Hawerchuk — and selected Mark Scheifele with his first-ever pick.
 There was much gnashing of teeth as Sean Couturier seemed the logical choice at number seven.

-History vindicates Cheveldayoff’s choice; Scheiefele has become a core member of the Jets’ leadership crew and has blossomed into a bonafide superstar with a tremendous shot, unmatched work ethic, and commitment to continual improvement.
+History vindicates Cheveldayoff’s choice.
+Scheifele has become a core member of the Jets’ leadership crew and has blossomed into a bonafide superstar with a tremendous shot, unmatched work ethic, and commitment to continual improvement.
 He’s got 201 goals and 306 assists for 507 points in 575 career games; the 28-year-old will be a number-one centre and perennial point-per-game guy for the next decade.

-Cheveldayoff’s second-ever pick was similarly successful: he took truculent, hard-checking face-off specialist Adam Lowry.
+Cheveldayoff’s second-ever pick was similarly successful: he took truculent, hard-checking power-forward Adam Lowry.
 Lowry, like Scheifele, has been a key contributor to the Jets’ success over the past four seasons especially, and can be relied on to win face offs and bring a team-first attitude to the locker room.
 The Jets locked him up to a new five-year deal in April, 2021.

 The trend did not continue with Cheveldayoff’s final five selections thereafter, however.
 The players selected — Brennan Serville, Zach Yuen, Austen Brassard, Jason Kasdorf, and Aaron Harstad, combined to play in only one NHL game (it was goaltender Kasdorf, who made a start for the Buffalo Sabres in 2015-16 after he was sent there as part of the Evander Kane trade.)

-However, the fact Cheveldayoff had the guts to go off the board with his first-ever pick — an incredible decision, in hindsight — and that his first two picks are his teams’ best centres to this day, gives the 2011 draft the second spot in our rankings.
+However, the fact Cheveldayoff had the guts to go off the board with his first-ever pick — an incredible decision, in hindsight — and that his first two picks are two of his teams’ best centres to this day, gives the 2011 the top spot.